 With a candidate shortage in many industries today such as healthcare, technology and retail, the need to create candidate pools long before a position becomes open is critical.
-Having a passive candidate strategy in place plays a key role in your overall Talent Acquisition performance.
+Having a passive candidate strategy in place plays a key role in your overall Talent Acquisition performance and your ability to win the best candidates.
 In fact, Bersin's high Impact Talent Acquisition research1 indicates that candidate pool development is the second most influential driver of Talent Acquisition performance.

 So why are so many organizations still struggling to incorporate this into their overall strategy?
 The bottom line - having a passive candidate strategy takes time.
-While Talent Acquisition departments continue to be stretched thin, the time is now to develop your passive candidate strategy.
+While Talent Acquisition departments continue to be stretched thin and top talent is scarce, the time is now to develop your passive candidate strategy.

 Tips for getting started with a Passive Candidate Strategy